Jacobstephens17/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is a way of adding multiple functions together and referencing surrounding functions.3

 2. Study the following code, then answer the questions below.

 ```js